-Setting the right goals is one of the most powerful ways to transform your business and transform your life.
+One of the most powerful ways to transform your business and your life is to set the right goals.
 In this post, I’ll show you how to create a growth mindset and set smart, ambitious, and achievable goals.

 To create goals using a growth mindset:

 - Focus on creating goals that change your habits and actions over the long-term.

 - Zero in on the actions you’ll need to take to accomplish what you desire.

 - Have a clear vision of what you want your life to look like.
 Make goals that will help you reach that vision.